Ingredients List: What’s In Our IV Drip Treatments?

 Vitamin C nomenclature

-Also known as Ascorbic Acid, Vitamin C is a water-soluble vitamin that plays many essential roles throughout the body, helping to maintain systems such as muscles, bones, immune support, and the circulatory system.
+Vitamin C, also known as ascorbic acid, is a water-soluble vitamin with numerous essential roles in the body, including maintaining the health of various systems such as muscles, bones, immune function, and the circulatory system.

 High-dose vitamin C